 The encryption can be defined over any cyclic group and its security depends on the properties of the underlying group as well as padding scheme used on the plaintext.

 ElGamal encryption is deployed in recent versions of PGP (Pretty Good Privacy) and GNU Privacy Guard.
-It is also used in a hybrid cryptosystem, where the plaintext is encrypted using a symmetric cryptosystem and ElGamal is then used to encrypt the key used for symmetric cryptosystem.
+It is also used in a hybrid cryptosystem, where the plaintext is encrypted using a symmetric cryptosystem and ElGamal is then used to encrypt the key.

 Elliptic Curve Cryptography is an asymmetric encryption method based on the algebraic structure of elliptic curves.
 Instead of the traditional approach of generating keys as the product of large prime numbers, ECC creates keys through the properties of the elliptic curve equation.